-I panicked a bit about race conditions and synchronization, but after I took time to understand and test concepts such as condition variables it was easier to implement than expected.
+I panicked a bit about synchronization, but after I really took time to understand and test concepts such as condition variables it was easier than expected.
 I timed the program before and after I enabled idle threads to share loads, and it was about 53% faster; distributing the workloads paid off.
 It was very exciting to create the images that are included in the screenshots, even if I wish I could have more time to tweak the coloring off of a simple hue ramp.

 In the end, the synchronization code became very disorganized.
-Due to a lack of time, I didn't have time to fully think through all possible race conditions.
+Due to a lack of time, I also didn't have time to fully think through all possible race conditions.
 As a result, some of the code may be a bit slow; I lock all publicly shared data at once, and threads needing to access it wait until it's available, regardless of whether or not the data it needs is about to be modified.
 Additionally, I'm not 100% sure if race conditions are completely eliminated...
 I had a single segfault, and no matter how hard I tried, I could not reproduce it.
+Which was a bit scary.

-I also feel like I didn't really understand the logarithmic aspect of the smooth shading.
-While it only contributes to smoothing out the histogram coloring method, I wish I could optimize it; with finals in other classes coming up I couldn't afford the time.
+I also feel like I didn't really understand the logarithmic part of the smooth shading, so the formula is likely pretty jank (pulled from Wikipedia).
+While it only contributes to smoothing out the histogram coloring method, I wish I could understand and optimize it; with finals in other classes coming up I couldn't afford the time.